-- Volume and type of chemical additive applied to subgrade - Length (station extents) and width of area of treated subgrade - Receipt of material certificates, equipment certificates, and haul/load tickets
+- Volume and type of chemical additive applied to subgrade. - Locations (station extents), thickness and length & width of area of area of treated subgrade. - Receipt of material certificates, equipment certificates, and haul/load tickets.

 When the contract includes pay items 307(J) Modified Subgrade or 307(K) Stabilized Subgrade paid by the SY, the cost of the chemical additives is included in the SY unit price and will not be paid for separately by the Ton.